sungnga/react-ecommerce/react-frontend/README.md

       }, []);
       ```
       - The useEffect() runs when the component mounts and anytime the values state changes
-      - useEffect() is a replacement to lifecyle method that is used in class component
+      - useEffect() is a replacement to lifecycle method that is used in class component
       - So when handleChange() method runs, we update the state and populate the formData as well
       - Everything in the state will go into the formData.
 And we send the formData to the backend to create a new product
       - In handleChange method, call set() method on formData to set the name and value